csc-training/csc-env-eff/slides/07_allas.md

     - For computation the data has to be typically copied to a file system in some computer
 - Some data management features are built on top of it.

-# Allas terminology
+# Allas buckets

 - Storage space in Allas is provided per **CSC project**
-- Project space can have multiple **buckets** ( up to 1000)
+- Project space can have multiple **buckets** (up to 1000)
     - Some sources refer to *buckets* as *containers*
         - Must not be confused with Docker/Singularity containers!
+- Name of the bucket must be unique within Allas

+# Allas objects

 - Data is stored as **objects** within a bucket
     - Objects can contain any type of data (generally: object = file)
     - Objects have metadata that can be enriched

-# Allas rules

 - In Allas you can have 500 000 objects / bucket
-- Name of the bucket must be unique within Allas
 - There is only one level of hierarchy of buckets (no buckets within buckets)
     - There is no hierarcical directory structure, although it sometimes looks like that.

 # Allas supports two protocols